pravee1892000/coconutdetect-web-app/README.md

 - Details about our family's background, expertise, and journey in the coconut farming business.

 ### 🖼️ Gallery
-- A curated visual showcase of coconut samples at various maturity stages and our farming process.
+- A curated visual showcase of our Business.

 ### ☎️ Contact Page
 - Reach out to us for queries, feedback, or potential collaborations.